asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

    Refactoring -- Not on the Backlog!</a> by <a href="http://www.ronjeffries.com">Ron Jeffries</a>
 </div>

-### Encourages Large Planned Refacotrings
+### Encourages Large Planned Refactorings

-Martin Fowler<LINK> talks about the issues around what he calls "Planned Refactorings" in his talk at OOP2014, __(Workflows of Refactoring)[https://www.youtube.com/watch?v=vqEg37e4Mkw]__.
+Martin Fowler<LINK> talks about the issues around what he calls "Planned Refactorings" in his talk at OOP2014, *[Workflows of Refactoring](https://www.youtube.com/watch?v=vqEg37e4Mkw)*.
 He contends that these planned refactorings (i.e., putting technical debt stories in the backlog and planning them along with feature work) are unfortunate, "necessary evils" until teams get skilled at refactoring and opportunistic refactoring techniques.
 He says teams should work to rid themselves of these planned refactorings and focus on small refactorings as part of the planned, business-facing work.

 #### Encourages Re-writes

 I've written before about how re-writes prevent teams from ever learning refactoring techniques in my post (The Vicious Circle of Rewriting Software)[/2015-11-27-the-vicious-circle-of-rewriting-software.md].
 Re-writes often cause the team to incur avoidable risks.
 These planned refactorings encourage re-writing large portions of the code.
 By contrast, refactoring within the scope of user stories encourages developers to learn incremental improvement techniques.

-### Changing Code without Business value
+### Changing Code without Business Value

 Another consequence of planned refactorings is that teams may focus on cleaning up areas of the application that they may not return to for a long time.
 If teams aren't regularly modifying or having to read the code it does not make sense for them to be spending time improving it.
 Alternatively, following Bob Martin <LINK>'s Boy Scout Rule or Martin Fowler's opportunistic refactoring techniques encourage developers to focus on improving the code they are currently working on.
 Code that is most frequently modified will get the most of the team's attention and will be cleaned more than code that may not be looked at for years.